 Best company for Island peak

-The summit of Island Peak is at 6,189m so the rate of elevation gain and the consequent risk of Altitude sickness or specifically Acute Mountain Sickness (AMS) is a very real concern.
-Your general fitness and your acclimatization process will both be very important.
-The trek to Island Peak initially follows the main Everest Base Camp Trek route, but separates near Dingboche.
-Most teams attempting the mountain will initially fly to Lukla and hike from there.
-Although itineraries include an attempt to summit Island Peak, many people visit the area as trekkers.
-If you are trekking and not climbing, there are additional options for exploring the Khumbu region.
+The summit of Island Peak is at 6,189m so the rate of elevation gain and the consequent risk of altitude sickness or specifically Acute Mountain Sickness (AMS) is a concern.
+Your general fitness and your acclimatization process will both be very important and we make sure we minimise any threat of A.M.S..
+Our trek to Island Peak initially follows the main Everest Base Camp Trek route, but separates near Dingboche.

 Arrival in Kathmandu welcome by Nepalese flowers and transportation to your Hotel, After checking-in at the hotel - leaving for Thamel for necessary purchases of the personal gear needed, fitting of the climbing boots, receiving duffel bags for re-packing personal belongings.
 Change of the currency: assistance will be provided by “Nepal Social Treks & Expedition”Dinner: regular dinner at a good restaurant without national songs and dances.
 (Overnight at Hotel